echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 coroner in the UK in 2021 ruled that a school's failure to prevent a pupil from accessing harmful material online on its equipment contributed to her taking her own life {{Coroner}}.
-In this particular case, the filtering software installed at the school was either faulty or incorrectly configured but it highlights the harmful risks posed if the filtering is bypassed by client software using ECH.
+In this particular instance, the filtering software installed at the school was either faulty or incorrectly configured but the case highlights the harmful risks posed if the filtering is bypassed by client software using ECH.